Gaza war: Second ceasefire (January–March 2025)

-The humanitarian aid blockade was condemned by mediators, namely Egypt, as a violation of the ceasefire, which stipulated that phase one would automatically be extended as long as phase two negotiations were in progress.
+Negotiations for implementing the second phase of the ceasefire, intended to see the release of all remaining living hostages, the withdrawal of the Israeli military from Gaza and a permanent end to the war, were supposed to begin in February, but never happened.
+Israel endorsed a US plan to extend the Gaza truce for the Ramadan and Passover periods, but Hamas refused and demanded the second phase be implemented; Netanyahu ceased the entry of aid to Gaza the next day.
+This was condemned by Egypt as a violation of the ceasefire, which stipulated that phase one would automatically be extended as long as phase two negotiations were in progress.
 On 9 March, Israeli Energy Minister Eli Cohen ordered a halt to supply of Israeli electricity to Gaza.
-On 14 March, Hamas said that it agreed to a proposal from mediators to release Israeli-American hostage Edan Alexander and the bodies of four dual-national hostages.
-The US and Israel rejected the offer, which did not conform to their joint proposal for the release of five living hostages on the first day of an extended ceasefire.

 In January, Hamas said it had recruited thousands of new fighters during the war.
 Then U.S. Secretary of State Antony Blinken estimated that "Hamas has recruited almost as many new militants as it has lost."
 Reuters reported the number of new recruits, based on U.S. intelligence, was 10,000 to 15,000.

 Israeli attacks resume (March–April 2025)

 Displaced Palestinians receive food from charitable Tekiya during Ramadan in Deir el-Balah, Gaza Strip.

-On 18 March, Israel launched a surprise attack which included airstrikes across Gaza, killing over 400 (per Gaza officials) and ending the ceasefire.
-Israel stated the attack was due to the refusal of Hamas to extend the first phase of the ceasefire, and was also in response to Hamas's rearming and reorganizing.
-Hamas said that it had adhered to the ceasefire agreement, and that Israel had resumed aggression and war.
-Internationally, the strikes were seen to stymie hopes for a lasting ceasefire.
-Observers have noted that Israel chose to launch the attack on the day Netanyahu would testify in his corruption trial, forcing the legal proceedings to be postponed.

-Multiple senior members of Gaza's government and the Hamas political bureau were killed during this round of fighting, including Issam al-Da'alis, whose position is akin to the Prime Minister of Gaza, Salah al-Bardawil and Ismail Barhoum (members of the political bureau), Mahmoud Abu Watfa (undersecretary of the Interior Ministry of the Gaza Strip) and Bahjat Abu Sultan (chief of internal security).
-Palestinian Islamic Jihad spokesman Abu Hamza was also killed.
-The Popular Resistance Committees announced the death of Muhammad al-Batran, commander of its artillery unit and a member of its Central Military Brigade Council.